cgallimore25/circPercent/README.md

   <img src="examples/example_002b.png">
 </p>

-All of these options support a shorthand specification as well by using 'h', 'v', or 'c' for the corresponding above inputs.
+All of these options support a shorthand specification as well by using `'h'`, `'v'`, or `'c'` for the corresponding above inputs.

 ### Example 3: Altering inner radius & label presence